kyratna/kyratna/README.md

 <p style='text-align: justify;'>
 I am Yashoratna, a final year student pursuing engineering in Computer Science & Engineering at AKTU University, Lucknow, India.
 I have an interest in Machine Learning, Artificial Intelligence, Financial Engineering & Data Science.
 I have experience in the field of Econometrics and Optimization using Computer Aided Tools.
-I have build projects using Web Development tools and techniques including HTML, CSS, PHP, BootStrap, etc. and projects based on Machine Learning using OpenCV, NLP, etc. I work over C Language, C++, Java, Python, etc.
+I have build projects using Web Development tools and techniques including HTML, CSS, PHP, BootStrap, etc. and projects based on Machine Learning using OpenCV, NLP etc. I work over C Language, C++, Java, Python, etc.
 I love to discuss over politics, upcoming financial scenario of the country, development and research scope in various fields of science and technology.
 I have a keen interest in Defense Research and its development.
 I respect different cultures and enjoy getting along with them.
 I believe in teamwork and group development.
 </p>